These Air Fryer Greek Meatballs are loaded with flavor and are the perfect centerpiece for a delicious Mediterranean spread! 🤩 Fry it to believe it!

 Don’t be intimidated by the list of ingredients- most of them are pantry staples.
 Plus, these meatballs only require one bowl!
 No mess, easy to make, and out-of-this-world delicious!

-🍀 Bonus: I’ll tell you a secret on how to the juiciness and tenderness of your air-fried Greek meatballs.
+✦ Bonus: I’ll share a secret with you on how to achieve the perfect juiciness and tenderness in your air-fried Greek meatballs.

 Keftedes / Greek Meatballs Air Fryer Recipe Ingredients